Learn

 Related: What to Expect After Dog Teeth Cleaning: [Costs & Aftercare Explained]

 Obesity is a significant problem among Bouvier des Flandres dogs.
 Excessive weight can lead to joint problems, digestive disorders, and heart disease.
-To prevent these issues, maintain a healthy diet and exercise your dog often.
-This can significantly lower their chance of becoming obese.
+One major concern is hip dysplasia, a genetic condition where the hip joint forms improperly, leading to discomfort and mobility issues.
+A balanced diet and daily exercise help Bouviers stay strong, lean, and free from joint problems.

 Bloat and Other Digestive Issues